fp-ts/core/guides/Option.md

 # The `Option` data type

-The `Option` data type is a powerful and flexible tool in functional programming, it can be found in the `@fp-ts/core/Option module`.
-It is used to model optional values in TypeScript, by providing a container that can hold either a value of a specific type (`Some`) or no value at all (`None`).
-This helps in handling the presence or absence of a value in a safe and predictable way, making it easy to chain computations and handle errors in a functional way.

-There are two possible interpretations of the `Option` data type:

-1. as a representation of an **optional value** of type `A`
-2. as a representation of the result of a **computation that can fail** or return a value of type `A`

-**Optional value**

-In the first of these two interpretations, the `None` union member represents the absence of the value, while the `Some<A>` union member represents the presence of the value of type `A`

-**Computation that can fail**

-In the second of these two interpretations, the `None` union member represents the result of a computation that has failed and therefore was not able to return any value, while the `Some<A>` union member represents the result of a computation that has succeeded and was able to return a value of type `A`.
+The `Option` data type represents an optional value: every `Option` is either `Some` and contains a value, or `None`, and does not. `Option` types are very common in functional programming, as they have a number of uses:

+- Initial values
+- Return values for functions that are not defined over their entire input range (partial functions)
+- Return value for otherwise reporting simple errors, where `None` is returned on error
+- Optional struct fields
+- Optional function arguments

 # Definition

-The `Option` data type is the union of two members: `None` and `Some`.
-The way chosen by the `@fp-ts/core` library to model this union in TypeScript is to use a feature of the language called [Discriminating Unions](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#discriminating-unions).
+The `Option` data type is a union of two members: `None` and `Some`.
+The `@fp-ts/core` library models this union in TypeScript using a feature called [Discriminating Unions](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#discriminatory-unions).

-> A common technique for working with unions is to have a single field which uses literal types which you can use to let TypeScript narrow down the possible current type

-By convention in `@fp-ts/core`, this single field which uses literal types is named "\_tag" (but you can use any name when defining your unions).
+A common approach for working with unions is to have a single field that uses literal types, which helps TypeScript narrow down the possible current type.
+In `@fp-ts/core`, this single field is named "\_tag" (but any name can be used when defining your own unions).

-Furthermore, `Option` is a "polymorphic" data type, that is, it makes use of a feature of TypeScript named ["Generics"](https://www.typescriptlang.org/docs/handbook/2/generics.html), meaning that the `Option` data type is a container that can hold any type.
+The `Option` data type is a "polymorphic" data type, which makes use of a feature of TypeScript named ["Generics"](https://www.typescriptlang.org/docs/handbook/2/generics.html).
+This means that the `Option` data type is a container that can hold any type.

-Here's the complete definition of the `Option` type:
+Here is the complete definition of the `Option` data type:

 ```ts
 // Represents the absence of a value